 Fold in the beaten egg whites into the mix.

 I added milk at this stage to loosen the cake mix.
 You might not need to.
 It should be easy to stir with a spoon.
-Not so tough that it almost breaks a spatula. (like mine almost did!).
+Not so tough that it almost breaks a spatula (this has almost happened to me).

 The original recipes calls for a wooden hoop lined with 3 sheets of writing paper.
-If you don’t have one of these use a 7 inch cake tin, lined with baking paper on the bottom and sides.
+If you were Mahler’s wife you could have used his old music scores.
+If you aren’t, use baking paper to line a 7 inch cake tin, bottoms & sides.

 Put half of the mixture into the cake hoop or tin with a spatula.